MicrosoftDocs/power-automate-docs/articles/sharepoint-approvals.md

      Note: **To**, **Subject**, and **Body** are required.

-     This card configures the email that will be sent to the person who requested the vacation if the request is rejected.
+     This card is the email template for rejected vacation requests.

      ![](./media/sharepoint-approvals/configure-rejected-email.png)